 - Starting left of the kitchen sink, wipe down the counters and any appliances and cabinet faces you pass by.
-Wipe with the same process as in the bathrooms, lift with your dominant hand and wipe with your other.
-Wipe all debris to the floor, you will vacuum them up.
+Continuing on, lift with your dominant hand and wipe with your other.
+Wipe all debris to the floor, you will vacuum them up later.

-- Wipe the face of the refrigerator, stove top and inside of the microwave when you pass.
+- Wipe the face of the refrigerator, stove top and inside of the microwave when you pass each.

 - Finish the kitchen with the sink.